- 28

 | Limited type safety (before Angular 14) | Full type inference from the start |

-// Reactive Forms — multiple imports + subscription management
+// Reactive Forms — requires many imports + subscription management

 import { FormBuilder, FormGroup, Validators } from '@angular/forms';